salonij779/INF502/Assignment1.md

 ```

 4. Write a function with the following signature: odd_even_filter(numbers).

-To identidy an element of the list to be even, I mod the element with 2 and if the remainder is 0, it is even and I append it to a list else it would be odd and I append that to another list.
+    To identify an element of the list to be even, I mod the element with 2 and if the remainder is 0, it is even and I append it to a list else it would be odd and I append that to another list.

 The code is as follows:
 ```python